 Others have joined our call.
 For example the ICAEW, which is the largest professional body of accountants outside the USA, has written about the need to consider climate.

 As investors, we need this change to be delivered not just by one sector, but across the investment universe.
 This will happen, but only if companies and their auditors are aware of the importance of the IASB paper.
-Following the publication of the open letter, PRI will provide signatories with the opportunity to individually sign-on to a similar statement and continue to engage with the audit industry, accounting bodies and regulators to support the implementation of the IASB opinion.
+PRI is providing signatories with the opportunity to individually sign an investor statement as we continue to engage with the audit industry, accounting bodies and regulators to support the implementation of the IASB opinion.
 If you are interested in supporting this statement, please contact Joanne.Lewis@unpri.org for further details.

 Contact at PRI